 Marketing defects for product liability claims

 Elements like instructions and warning labels (or lack there of) fall into the category of marketing defects.
-A prescription medication that did not contain a warning label about dangerous interactions with other medications is a common example of a marketing defect.
+A prescription medication that did not contain a warning label about dangerous interactions with other medications is another common example of a marketing defect.

-Do I need a lawyer to make a claim?
+Do I need a lawyer to make a product liability claim?